-- 2. Completing and reporting on the results of ongoing metallurgical test work to confirm heap leaching as a viable processing methodology for the BKM mineralization. - 3.
-Integrating the Resource and metallurgical test work results with mine engineering and associated studies to assess the economic potential of the BKM deposit and deliver a Preliminary Economic Assessment for the project in early 2016. - 4.
-Reporting the results of scout drill testing at the Beruang Kanan South, West and Polymetallic targets. - 5.
-Finalising amendments to the KSK CoW and completing the conversion of the Beutong and Jelai IUP's from exploration to production licenses. - Securing a suitable partner or acquirer to progress the Jelai gold project.
+1. Completing and reporting on the results of ongoing metallurgical test work to confirm heap leaching as a viable processing methodology for the BKM mineralization;

+- 2. Integrating the Resource and metallurgical test work results with mine engineering and associated studies to assess the economic potential of the BKM deposit and deliver a Preliminary Economic Assessment for the project in early 2016; - 3.
+Finalizing the conversion of the Beutong and Jelai IUP's from exploration to production licenses; - 4.
+Securing a suitable partner or acquirer to progress the Jelai gold project; and - 5.
+Progressing discussions with potential strategic partners for the ongoing development of BKM.

-Highlights for the three-month period ended June 30, 2015, and up to the date of this report include:
+Highlights for the three-month period ended September 30, 2015, and up to the date of this report include: